 - Disobeying boating rules and regulations

-In an accident, a passenger can get thrown from the boat, fall overboard and possibly drown.
+In a boat crash, a passenger can get thrown from the boat, fall overboard, and possibly drown.
 Other serious injuries that could occur from a boating accident include:

 - Broken bones

 - Spinal cord injuries

 South Carolina Boating Laws

 The South Carolina Department of Natural Resources is responsible for implementing and enforcing boating laws and regulations to help protect people while on the water.

 Any violation of these laws and regulations could result in serious injuries for anyone involved.
 Negligent parties may also be potentially held liable for any injuries and damages they cause.